-The monthly salary of the CEO of the Company was set to EUR 9,200 in November of 2019 and has not been changed since then.
+The monthly salary of the CEO of the Company was set to EUR 9,600 in August of 2022 (the monthly salary until July of 2022 was EUR 9,200).
 Following the Remuneration policy, the CEO is also eligible for receiving annual bonus depending on the results of the Company and achievement of the annual goals.
 The maximum bonus in case all goals are achieved consists of 4 monthly salaries.
-In 2021 variable pay for the CEO, was EUR 1,227 (monthly equivalent of yearly bonus) (2020 - EUR 2,101 (monthly equivalent of yearly bonus).
+In 2022 variable pay for the CEO, was EUR 767 (monthly equivalent of yearly bonus) (2021 - EUR 1,227 (monthly equivalent of yearly bonus).